 The 3rd level of the Discovery center is perfect for little kids.
 There are lots of hands-on learning stations and both my 20-month-old and my 4-year-old played up there for a few hours.
-Highlights included the GIANT BUBBLE maker, the musical instruments section, and of course LEGO.
+My kids LOVE messy play, and the discovery center was full of fun activity centers that got the kids using all their senses.
+Highlights included the GIANT BUBBLE maker, the musical instruments section, and of course LEGO LEGO LEGO.

 Harbour Hopper: Halifax Sightseeing Tour

 It’s a boat!
 A bus!
 It’s both?!?
 Meet the Halifax Harbour Hopper.
 When I told my kids we were going to ride a bus/boat they were so psyched!!
 This alone was enough to keep them happy for our tour.
 Unfortunately, inclimate weather prevented us from going in the water on the day of the tour, but we still were able to do a land tour, and the manager offered all of the passengers 50% refunds (or to reschedule) which I thought was great.